 Capital Construction EN14040 Jurupa Pump Station Evaluate electrical room HVAC and provide solutions/upgrades for the Jurupa Pump Station HVAC to improve system reliability, maximize groundwater recharge, increase equipment life, and save energy.
-RW15002 Upper Santa Ana River Habitat Conservation Plan Plan for the impact of federal endangered species regulation on future projects.
+RW15002 River Habitat future projects.
 This project will provide regional coordination of habitat management opportunities and access to a US Fish & Wildlife Service regional permit.
 Operations & Maintena ance RW15001 Long-Term Basin- Wide 404 Permitting Prepare an Army Corps Clean Act Section 404 permit application to perform routine operation and maintenance of each of the 18 existing recharge basins, to replace the Nationwide Permit that will expire in March of 2017.
 Wetlands delineations and preliminary jurisdictional determinations will be performed for each basin.
 RW15003 Recharge Master Plan Update Prepare preliminary design reports for projects that are selected for implementation for the first phase of the Recharge Master Plan Update.